wp-plugins/tweeted/readme.txt

 Use the plugin updater in WordPress or...
 (1) Delete the previous `tweeted` folder from the `/wp-content/plugins/` directory (2)Upload the new `tweeted` folder to the `/wp-content/plugins/` directory

 == Change Log ==

+= 1.0.1 =
+* Tweet data will expire and refresh after 10 days (default) to make sure things are updated.
+* Twitter API address change

 = 1.0.0 (04/21/2010): =
 * Initial Public Release